olebole/irafdoc/doc/quadred.quadproc.rst

   <p>
   When the parameter <i>trim</i> is set the input image will be trimmed to the image section given by the parameter <i>trimsec</i>.
-This may be an explicit image section, or it may be set to the special value <tt>"image"</tt>.
+This may be an explicit image section, or it may be set to the special value <span style="font-family: monospace;">"image"</span>.
 In the latter case the value given in the image header is used.
 The image header value keeps the entire imaging section of the CCD.
   </p>